Describe a place in a village that you visited.: IELTS Speaking Cue Card

 Follow up questions

-How does village life differ from city life?
+How does village life differ from city life for you?

 What local cuisines did you try in Chhapra?